-Please refer to the specific Ride Information Section for details (below).
+Please refer to the specific Ride Information Section for details on the Ride Accessibility page.
 A guest with a limb in a plaster cast may be permitted to use a ride as long as they are able to adequately restrain themselves in a manner determined by the ride in question.
 The Ride Operator will be able to offer advice and their decision on whether the guest is able to use the ride is final.

 Queue Assist Policy

 We recognise that certain guests require additional assistance in order to be able to fully enjoy their visit to the Park.
 Apart from all the facilities mentioned above we also offer a special concession to guests who may have difficulties in understanding the concept of queuing.
 This may be due to difficulties in understanding the concept of queuing, having problems with everyday social interaction, have a limited capacity to follow instructions or to understand the emotional feelings of others or may become agitated or distressed having to wait for extended periods of time.
 The Queue Assist Scheme is also available to guests who are wheelchair dependent.